(Full time) 2022 start

 Documents and references for your application:

-An academic reference may be requested if required and therefore contact details should be supplied at the point of application.
+• An academic reference may be requested if required and therefore contact details should be supplied at the point of application.

-Personal statement explaining your research interests and stating your three preferred research projects
+• Personal statement explaining your research interests and stating your three preferred research projects.

-This link takes you to information on applying for taught programmes and to the University's online application system.
+The ‘Apply’ link at the top of this page will take you to information on applying for taught programmes and to the University's online application system.

 If you're unsure about the application process, contact the admissions team for help.